15 Different Types of Peperomia Plants for Indoors with Names & Pictures

 Emerald Ripple Peperomia, Peperomia caperata

-A slow grower, Emerald Ripple Peperomia grows to a maximum height of 12 in.
-The leaves are about 1 in. long, heart-shaped and deeply ridged.
+A slow-grower, Emerald Ripple Peperomia grows to a maximum height of 12 inches.
+The leaves are about 1 inch long, heart-shaped and deeply ridged and are usually green but may have a blush of red and dark-green veins.

 2. Watermelon Peperomia (Peperomia argyreia)